oargueta3/SDCND-Project-5-Vehicle-Detection/write_up.md

         return features
 ```

-Code realated to HOG can also be found in code cells 16 through 20 in the `Vehicle Detection - Oscar Argueta.ipynb` **IPython notebook**.
+Code realated to HOG can also be found in code cells 16 through 20 in the `Vehicle Detection and Tracking - Oscar Argueta.ipynb` **IPython notebook**.

----
 ### Support Vector Machine(SVM) Classifier
 ---
 A support vector machine(SVM) was used to classify the contents of image frames to locate vehicle objects in a video stream.
-To train that clasiffier, a dataset containing examples of vehicle and non-vehicle images was used.
-From each sample three features (HOG, Color Histogram, Spatial Binning) were extracted into a single 1-dimensional feature vector as seen below.
+To train clasiffier, a dataset containing examples of vehicle and non-vehicle images was used.
+From each sample three, features (HOG, Color Histogram, Spatial Binning) were extracted into a single 1-dimensional feature vector as seen below.

 ![ not car hist][image12]